-- Moisture-wicking base-layers, like quick-drying t-shirts, or long underwear for colder climates
+- Moisture-wicking base layers, like quick-drying t-shirts, or long underwear for colder climates.

 - Functional layers for hiking, whether you prefer to hike in shorts or pants, go with gear that will dry quickly.

 - Rain gear.
 Be sure to pack both a waterproof jacket and pants.
-In a pinch, you can also don your rain gear for added warmth on chilly evenings, or for protection from irksome insects.
+In a pinch, you can also don your rain gear for added warmth on chilly evenings, or protection from irksome insects.

-- At least one pair of comfortable, moisture-wicking socks for the trail, and a spare pair for keeping feet cozy at camp.
+- At least one pair of comfortable, moisture-wicking socks for the trail, and a spare pair for keeping your feet cozy at camp.

-And, don’t forget to do a practice run to test your gear — even if it’s just in the backyard.
+Don’t forget to do a practice run to test your gear — even if it’s just in the backyard.

 While taking a break from technology can be one of the highlights of time in the wilderness, in the case of an emergency, it’s good to have a lifeline.
 In the backcountry, cell phones aren’t always reliable.
 Instead, there are a variety of gadgets designed to keep you connected on the trail, including satellite messengers and personal locater beacons like the Spot X Satellite Messenger, or the ., the

 And, even for short backpacking trips, a fully stocked first aid kit is essential.
-For starters, pack items like bandages and for treating common wounds and injuries, medications, and ointments for common ailments like insect bites and stomach bugs, along with other essentials like tweezers, duct tape, and a heat-reflecting Mylar blanket.
-For starters, the National Park Service has a good list of basics.
+For starters, pack items like bandages for treating common wounds and injuries, medications, and ointments for common ailments like insect bites and stomach bugs, along with other essentials like tweezers, duct tape, and a heat-reflecting Mylar blanket.
+The National Park Service has a good list of basics.
 And, be sure to tailor your first aid kit to your specific destination — whether you are planning a few days in the desert, an alpine ascent, or a stint in a soggy boreal forest.

 Whenever recreating outdoors, it’s important to minimize our impact on the natural world, and ensure these wild spaces can be enjoyed by other visitors.
 As a starting point, the Leave No Trace Center for Outdoor Ethics has developed seven basic principles for spending time outdoors, whether camping in the backcountry or just trail running a local park.